African American Women Writers of the 19th Century

 The Victorian Web presents its images and documents, including entire books of the Victorian era.
 "It includes Primary and secondary texts (including scholarly book reviews) in British Victorian economics, literature, philosophy, political and social history, science, technology, and visual arts (painting, architecture, sculpture, book design and illustration, photography, decorative arts, including ceramics, furniture, jewelry, metalwork, stained glass, and textiles, costume and various movements such as Art Nouveau, Japonisme, and Arts and Crafts)."

 Victorian Women Writers Project (Indiana University)

 The Victorian Women Writers Project began in 1995 at Indiana University and is primarily concerned with the exposure of lesser-known British women writers of the 19th century.
 The collection contains poetry, novels, children's books, political pamphlets, religious tracts, histories, and more.
 Provides highly accurate transcriptions of literary works of British women writers of the late 19th century.

 This project, a joint venture of the University of Wisconsin, Madison, University of Strathclyde and the Folger Shakespeare Library scales textual analysis and visualization to increasingly large corpora, beginning with the early modern period.
 It strives to make early modern texts accessible for computational analysis.
 It designs tools to support the workflow of of humanist scholars.

 The Walt Whitman Archive

-The archive aims to make Whitman's works freely and conveniently available to scholars, students, and the general public.
-It is the most comprehensive record of works by and about Whitman.
+The Walt Whitman Archive endeavors to make Whitman's vast work freely and conveniently accessible to scholars, students, and general readers.
+Drawing on the resources of libraries and collections from around the world, the Whitman Archive is the most comprehensive record of works by and about Whitman—and continues to grow.